ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient_chopped.png)](gradient_chopped.png)

-**In summary...** A little thought about exactly what you want from your gradient can make a big difference in the accuracy of your final results.
+**In summary...** a little thought about exactly what you want from your gradient can make a big difference in the accuracy of your final results.

-But if it does not matter, than don't worry about it, use whatever is simplest for the task at hand.
+But if it does not matter, then don't worry about it, use whatever is simplest for the task at hand.

 ### Bilinear (4 point gradient) {#bilinear}